-geographically ubiquitous and occur over a broad ecological range.
-They are common forms of mutualistic symbiotic association with agricultural crops (Bagyaraj, 2006).
+H.C.
+LAKSHMAN, Post Graduate Department of Studies in Botany, Microbiology Labotory, Karnataka University, DHARWAD (KARNATAKA) INDIA ecological range.
+They are commonly forms mutualistic symbiotic association with agricultural crops (Bagyaraj, 2006).
 Many Horticultural crops, weeds grasses and forest tree species have also been reported to form AM fungal association (Smith and Read, 1997).
 The AM symbiosis influences several aspects of plant physiology, such as plant rooting, closing of the nutrient cycles, nutrient acquisition, and plant protection.
 The primary effect of the AM symbiosis is to increase the supply of mineral nutrients to the plant, particularly those nutrients whose ionic forms have a poor mobility rate or those present in low concentration in the soil solution.
 This situation mainly concerns phosphate, ammonium, zinc and copper.
 The processes of nutrient transport in AM systems have been reviewed recently.
 It has also been recognized that AM colonization affects a wide range of morphological parameters in developing root systems, with greater root branching as the most commonly described effect.

-It is now well known that AM fungi play a vital role in plant growth, especially plants growing with nutrient deficient soils, since naturally occurring AM fungi are well adapted to the conditions of their natural occurrence due to their long process of evolution, they can be of immense
+It is now well known that AM fungi play a vital role in plant growth, especially plants growing with nutrient deficient soils, since naturally occurring AM fungi are well adapted to the conditions of their natural occurrence due to their long process of evolution, they can be of immense use for various plants.
+AM fungi benefit the host plant primarily by increasing the capacity of the root system to absorb and translocate phosphorus and minor elements through an extensive network of hyphae external to the root (Cuenca et al., 2007).
+Less emphasis has so far been laid on seasonal fluctuation of their occurrence with roots of three leguminous plants therefore in investigation three leguminous trees were selected Tamarindus indica L.